 How it all started

 Wealth management services offered by large corporate firms never made complete sense to our founder, Mitsuo (Mit) Lockrow.
 Over time, he came to the realization that the conventional financial services business model was, in many ways, at odds with his own business philosophy and cultural values.
-So, in 2014, after nearly 20 years of working at global investment banking and broker-dealer firms, Mit decided to form Cambridge Wealth Management and execute on his vision to create a better wealth management experience by integrating the values of simplicity, harmony, and excellence into the traditional financial advisory paradigm.
+So, in 2014, after nearly 20 years of working at global investment banking and broker-dealer firms, Mit decided to form Cambridge Wealth Management and execute on his vision to create a better wealth management experience by integrating the Japanese cultural values of simplicity, harmony, and excellence into the traditional financial advisory paradigm.